George Kahler

-George Runnells "Krum" Kahler (September 6, 1889 – February 7, 1924) was a pitcher in Major League Baseball from Athens, Ohio.
+George Runnells "Krum" Kahler (September 6, 1889 – February 7, 1924) was an American pitcher in Major League Baseball from Athens, Ohio.
 He played for the Cleveland Naps from 1910 to 1914.

 The spelling of Kahler's last name has varied in different newspapers, yearbooks and publications throughout his entire life.
 Kahler is sometimes spelled "Kaler" depending on the publication.
 The origin and spelling of his nickname "Krum" is unknown.
 It was occasionally spelled "Crum" in some articles.

 Early life

 Kahler attended Athens High School and Ohio University of his hometown.
 His sister also became a faculty member in OU's English department later in her life.
 He grew up as a three-sport athlete, playing baseball, football and basketball.
 He was originally a third baseman, but eventually made the move to pitcher.
 In football, Kahler was a remarkable fullback.
 A local newspaper named him the "best OU fullback of the past twenty-five years" in the 1920s.

 The student body admired Kahler for his athletic ability and good character.
 An article about him in the 1909 Ohio University Athena yearbook described him as talented at a young age: "At the age of 2 months he could walk.
 At the age of 2 years he could throw a stone from his back window hitting 4 out of 6 passersby.
 At the age of 4 years he never missed."